Header Ads Widget

 8. Metabolic Biochemistry

+This branch, as a field of biochemistry, deals with the study of biochemicals, and their transformation, involved in metabolic pathways.
 Metabolism is the sum of all reactions taking place in the body of living organisms.
 Some metabolic reactions involve the breakdown of biomolecules (called Catabolic reactions), while others cause the synthesis of biomolecules (called Anabolic reactions).
 These reactions pass through a series of steps, known as metabolic pathways, in order to get converted into a final product.

 Metabolic biochemists concentrate on the structures, functions, changes, and composition of organic and inorganic biochemicals that take part in the metabolic pathways.

-Examples of Metabolic Biochemistry in action
+Examples of Metabolic Biochemistry in action:

 • Conversion of Glucose into Pyruvic Acid in order to generate ATP through a metabolic pathway known as Glycolysis.